 As with all Pothos, the Manjula pothos soil mix is a light, airy, loamy, well-draining potting soil with a neutral (6.1-6.5) pH level.
 An African violet mix is a good bagged option.

 Make your own potting soil mix by combining 2 parts peat moss and 1 part perlite.

 Trim and pinch the plant back stems on a regular basis to control growth and maintain shape.
 Keep large cuttings for propagation.

 How To Propagate Pothos

-Manjula Pothos is a patented plant variety from the University of Florida.
-Propagation is by licensed growers only.
+Manjula Pothos propagation is by licensed growers.
+Majula is a patented plant variety from the University of Florida.

 For details on Pothos propagation read: How Many Pothos Cuttings Per Pot?

 When kept indoors, Pothos of all sorts is subject to common houseplant maladies.
 Excessive watering leads to fungal diseases, such as botrytis, leaf spot, and root rot.

 The roots of Pothos growing as potted plants is not very extensive.
 Many new to growing Pothos overpot and over water causing plants to suffer.